-Friendship and bonding is perhaps one of the most used positionings among beer brands; simply as it captures so well the most common occasion and need behind the product.
+Friendship and bonding is perhaps one of the most used positionings among brands of beer in Peru; simply as it captures so well the most common occasion and need behind the product.
 Unlike in other countries, however, Peruvian beer brands seem almost exclusively focused on this positioning.

 Perhaps it is a consequence of the complex history of buy-outs in the industry leading to the near full-monopolization status of the market today.

 Maybe if started from scratch again, the industry would have a little more differentiation by means of how the brands are positioned for beer in Peru.

 One of the best examples of this is the brand Pilsen Callao – coincidentally the first beer brand created in Peru, 16 years before its original competitor (and now portfolio companion) Cristal was born.
 The Pilsen brand ran a great campaign around the Law of Friendship – in which a series of words to live by would pop up on posters, billboards, advertisement – promoting bonding and friendship over social media and other modern evils.